 Like many of the towns in Appalachia, Hazard faces many difficulties including a need for quality affordable housing and a need for downtown revitalization.
 Fortunately, there are several organizations working to make a difference in Hazard, all without the use of high-speed chases and dangerous jumps.
 The Housing Development Alliance (HDA) is a Fahe member and has been working in Hazard for 20 years.
 There’s also the Corner Haven Homeless shelter and organizations such as Hazard-Perry County Community Ministries.
 There are also a number of citizens that are stepping up and making a difference in Hazard.
 One person who has decided to change Hazard for the better is Bailey Richards.

 Bailey is one of the folks who let Hazard get under her skin.
 Originally from Ohio, she grew up with a sense of service instilled in her by her family and church.
-While in college she found herself volunteering with Fahe member Appalachian Service Project (ASP).
+While in college she found herself volunteering with Fahe member Appalachia Service Project (ASP).
 “ASP is really good about fostering the whole volunteer experience,” said Bailey.
 “You spend time with your fellow workers and your families twenty-four seven.
 ASP knows how to bring about the whole feel good experience from serving.”

 Bailey volunteered with ASP for two summers before working a year on staff.
 During a service stay in Knott County, the closest place for supplies was Hazard and during that time she got her first experience of her future home.